NerijusMarcinkenas/BA_Chalange/README.md

 # BA_Chalange
-This is Books spot chalange project v-1.
+This is Books spot library project v-1.

 * For data is used JSON file with mocked books,
 * User side is not mocked.
 You have to register. (email is not required as a legit one),